Orkestra-Tech/orkestra/docs/src/main/tut/config.md

 - `ORKESTRA_KUBE_URI`: The URI of the Kubernetes API.
 Required.
 - `ORKESTRA_ELASTICSEARCH_URI`: The URI of Elasticsearch for the backend storage.
 Required.
-- `ORKESTRA_PORT`: Port to bind the API and UI on.
+- `ORKESTRA_BIND_PORT`: Port to bind the API and UI on.
 Default: 8080.
 - `ORKESTRA_NAMESPACE`: Orkestra needs to know in which namespace it lives in.
 Required.
   The easiest way is giving it via the downward API: